Hell's Kitchen, Manhattan: Windermere

 As the gentrification pace increased, there were numerous reports of problems between landlords and tenants.
 The most extreme example was the eight-story Windermere Apartments complex at the southwest corner of Ninth Avenue and 57th Street.
 Built in 1881, it is the second-oldest large apartment house in Manhattan.

 In 1980, the owner, Alan B. Weissman, tried to empty the building of its tenants.
 According to former tenants and court papers, rooms were ransacked, doors were ripped out, prostitutes were moved in, and tenants received death threats in the campaign to empty the building.
 All the major New York newspapers covered the trials that sent the Windermere's managers to jail.
 Although Weissman was never linked to the harassment, he and his wife made top billing in the 1985 edition of The Village Voice's annual list, "The Dirty Dozen: New York's Worst Landlords."

 Most of the tenants eventually settled and moved out of the building.
-As of May 2006, seven tenants remained and court orders protecting the tenants and the building allowed it to remain in derelict condition even as the surrounding neighborhood was experiencing a dramatic burst of demolition and redevelopment.
-Finally, in September 2007, the fire department evacuated those remaining seven residents from the building, citing dangerous conditions, and padlocked the front door.
-In 2008 the New York Supreme Court ruled that the owners of the building, who include the TOA Construction Corporation of Japan, must repair it.
+In May 2006, seven tenants remained and court orders protecting the tenants and the building allowed it to remain in a derelict condition even as the surrounding neighborhood was experiencing a dramatic burst of demolition and redevelopment.
+In September 2007, the fire department evacuated the remaining seven residents from the building, citing dangerous conditions, and padlocked the front door.
+In 2008, the New York Supreme Court ruled that the owners of the building, who include the TOA Construction Corporation of Japan, must repair it.